orbitmines/archive/projects/2030+? Project - Gamification.md

 ---

 Browse applications applicable to specific interface. (currently interopable).
-Browse In
+Browse U-Interfaces currently designed for specific interfaces.

 Software-world "Real jobs from the Ether":
 - Designer: *Pick target Interface, create an U-Interface for it.*